 Serve hot, with sliced green olives to garnish if desired.

 The BEST Slow Cooker or Instant Pot Lettuce Wraps ~ Slow Cooker or Pressure Cooker

 15+ Low-Carb and Keto Wraps with Lettuce, Collards, and Cabbage ~ Kalyn’s Kitchen

 The BEST Instant Pot Lettuce Wraps ~ Slow Cooker or Pressure Cooker

 This recipe has been added to a new category called Weekend Food Prep to help you find recipes you can prep or cook on the weekend and eat during the week!

 Low-Carb Turkey Picadillo Lettuce Wraps

-These delicious lettuce wraps with ground turkey, bell pepper, tomato sauce, and green olives make a great summer dinner!
+These delicious lettuce wraps with ground turkey or beef, bell pepper, tomato sauce, and green olives make a great summer dinner!

 - 2 tsp. + 2 tsp. olive oil

 - 1 lb. lean ground turkey (or use ground beef if you prefer)